t-data-h/tdh-mgr/README.md

 =======================

   TDH is a custom hadoop distribution based on Apache Hadoop and related Apache components such as Hive, HBase, and Spark.
-This was initially created to serve as a local development environment running natively on a linux host, rather than virtualized, as a pseudo-distributed cluster (1 node as master and worker).
-This evolved into creating a cloud based multi-node cluster using Ansible.
+It was created to serve as a local development environment running natively on a linux host, rather than virtualized, as a pseudo-distributed cluster (1 node as master and worker).
+It evolved into creating a cloud based multi-node cluster using Ansible.

   The *tdh-mgr* project provides a set of management scripts for starting and